Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Introduction

+Together, these perspectives offer a diagnostic lens for evaluating MARL without collapsing distinct expectations into a single universal criterion.
+For example, an offline MARL method should not automatically be expected to perform well in an online setting; the relevant question is whether the evaluation explicitly tests offline-to-online shift, what additional interaction or fine-tuning is allowed, and which failure modes emerge when the data distribution no longer matches deployment.

+This survey makes four contributions.
+First, it develops an assumption-aware taxonomy that distinguishes learning, policy, and scenario-driven adaptability.
+Second, it clarifies how existing concepts such as scalability, robustness, generalization, and transferability map onto different shift types rather than forming interchangeable labels.
+Third, it reviews representative MARL paradigms and policy-generalization methods through this taxonomy, with particular attention to the assumptions under which each method class remains applicable.
+Fourth, it identifies benchmark and reporting gaps that currently prevent systematic assessment of adaptability in dynamic multi-agent systems.

 The remainder of this survey is organized as follows.
 Section~\ref{sec:priorwork} reviews relevant literature and situates our contribution within existing surveys.
 Section~\ref{sec:learning} introduces the concept of \textit{learning adaptability}, examining how different training paradigms respond to structural variation.
 Section~\ref{sec:policy} explores \textit{policy adaptability}, analysing how policies generalize across tasks, roles, and agent populations.
-Section~\ref{sec:scenario} presents \textit{scenario-driven adaptability}, discussing how benchmark environments support or hinder algorithmic robustness.
-Finally, Section~\ref{sec:future} outlines open research challenges and future directions toward more adaptive, transferable, and deployment-ready MARL systems, and Section~\ref{sec:conclusion} concludes with a summary of key insights.
+Section~\ref{sec:scenario} presents \textit{scenario-driven adaptability}, discussing how benchmark environments support or hinder diagnostic evaluation under controlled shifts.
+Finally, Section~\ref{sec:future} outlines open research challenges and future directions for assumption-aware MARL design and evaluation, and Section~\ref{sec:conclusion} concludes with a summary of key insights.